Visualization Charts¶

 Related Views¶

-Clicking on a query allows viewing of related analyses, such as logs, containers, processes, traces, etc.; if the chart query includes host (host
+Clicking a query can display related analyses, such as logs, containers, processes, traces, etc.; if the chart query includes host (host

-) information and grouping condition is by host
+) information and the grouping condition is by host

 , the host monitoring view can also be viewed.